is the definitive £20

 - A step debugger written in Forth itself!

-- NTSC and PAL support and since late December steady PAL video on LCDs!
+- NTSC and PAL support and since late December 2011 and steady LCD TV support.

-- Supports a Graphics Video Mode at 160x160 resolution!
+- Supports a bitmapped Video Mode at 160x160 resolution!

 - Ragged-Line editor for editing source code from flash, entering command lines.

-- New: Revision 0.9.8 supports a high-performance blitter; uniform string handling across the system (with string commands too); command completion in the editor; built-in integer and byte array support; direct hexadecimal entry; pause and a few other niceties!
+- Supports a high-performance blitter; uniform string handling across the system (with string commands too); command completion in the editor; built-in integer and byte array support; direct hexadecimal entry; pause and a few other niceties!

 FIGnition is a capable 80s-esque micro and in the near future will become more capable with: audio load/save; and floating point arithmetic.
 And you'll be able to download it from this page and then upload via USB (and soon audio) to FIGnition.
 The latest firmware is provided at the bottom of this page and the current state of development can be found here

 All the details for buying FIGnition can now be found here